Tapaculo: Taxonomy

 The tapaculos were traditionally placed in a distinct family Rhinocryptidae; more recent research indicates that according to analysis of mt and nDNA sequence data, the tapaculos might be better merged into the Formicariidae as tribe Rhinocryptini, as they are closer to the antthrushes than either is to the true antpittas.

 An alternative family name Pteroptochidae, has been used historically.

 The phylogenetic tree shown below is based on a large-scale genetic study of the suboscines by Michael Harvey and collaborators that was published in 2020.
 The species numbers are from the list maintained by the International Ornithologists' Union (IOC).

 The species-limits within the genus Scytalopus have historically been difficult to determine.
 The birds are highly cryptic, and identification using visual features often is impossible.
 Vocal and biochemical data is typically needed to clarify the taxonomic status of the various populations.
 Several new species have been described in recent years (e.g. S. whitneyi and S. frankeae from Peru).
 The Brazilian taxa are similarly complex with several recently described species and considerable confusion surrounding the use of the scientific name Scytalopus speluncae.

 Additionally, still undescribed species are known to exist, while some species as currently defined actually may include several species (e.g. the southern population of the large-footed tapaculo may represent a yet undescribed species).
 The confusing situation is perhaps best illustrated by the fact that only ten species were recognized in this genus in 1970, while the figure now is more than four times as high.

-Species list

-For a complete list of the tapaculos recognized by the International Ornithological Congress, see the article "List of tapaculo species".